Culture & Style

-The western trend got a boost of glamour and glitz thanks to Beyoncé.
-Since she debuted her hit country crossover album “Cowboy Carter’’ earlier this year, Queen B has leaned into her Texas roots.
+The western jewelry trend has received a boost of glamour and glitz, thanks to Beyoncé.
+Since debuting her hit country crossover album Cowboy Carter, Queen B has leaned into her Texas roots, both musically and sartorially.
 Cowboy hats, layers of diamond bolo ties, and lariats have become her uniform.
 She’s not the only one riding the western wave.

 Western is one of those easy, forever cool trends that we fall back into every few years, and its latest revival ranges from bejeweled cowgirl to bohemian cowboy.
 It’s showing up everywhere, even at the Paris fashion runway shows in Pharrell Williams for Louis Vuitton’s Fall/Winter 2024 collection with embroidered shirts, chaps, and bolo ties.

-While not everyone is going to go all in with cowboy hats and boots, there are chic and versatile jewelry styles that impart the western vibe – and cool factor to every wardrobe.
+While not everyone is going to go all in with cowboy hats and boots, there are chic and versatile western jewelry styles that impart the vibe – and cool factor to every wardrobe.

 As part of the horsey set herself, designer Graziela Kaufman knows how to dress the part.
 She created a series of jeweled lariats, which were a fast favorite among her clients and friends.
 “I’m a fancy western girl,” says Graziela, “and that’s why I created the diamond lariat, which looks great with denim at the rodeo or with a black-tie dress.”